 - Fast acting pain relief occurs within minutes of application, which is a result of a neural blockade of the peripheral and sympathetic nerves and the release of neuro-muscular contractions leading to a reduction of muscle spasms.

-- In the medium term there is a decrease of local oedema and a reduction of inflammation within hours to days.
+- In the medium term, there is a decrease in local oedema and a reduction of inflammation within hours to days.
 The action of (red-light) in reducing swelling and inflammation has been well established in animal models as well as in clinical trials.
-The numbers of inflammatory cells has been shown to be reduced in joints in collagen-induced rheumatoid arthritis, and in acute pulmonary inflammation.
+The numbers of inflammatory cells have been shown to be reduced in joints in collagen-induced rheumatoid arthritis, and in acute pulmonary inflammation.
 The expression levels of pro-inflammatory cytokines have been shown to be reduced by red light in burn wounds, in muscle cryo-lesions and in delayed-type hypersensitivity.

 Although NASA used red LEDs, many of the studies above used far-red or near infra-red light, with longer wavelengths that penetrate more deeply.